-

 Full travel advice: Local contacts

-Terrorist attacks, including bombings, are possible anytime, anywhere in the Philippines.
-This includes Manila.
+Terrorist attacks, including bombings, are possible anytime, anywhere in the Philippines, including Manila.

 Possible targets for future attacks include places travellers and expats visit, such as: